 After stealthy investigative work on the part of my favorite local contractor, our design dilemma was resolved.
 The contractor found a pathway to get a vent system installed providing effective ventilation and design integrity.
 The result is a beautiful, functional cooks’ kitchen that met the needs of the owners, while increasing the real estate value of their home.

-If you love this kitchen and think that the layout might work for your kitchen, email me for a consultation [email protected]
+If you love this kitchen and want to discuss how I can design for you, email me for a consultation at [email protected]